-Published December 2017
+Published December 2020

 Sulfur is one of the chemical industry’s most important raw materials.
 It is used principally as the derivative (sulfuric acid) in many chemical and industrial processes and is particularly important in the manufacture of phosphate fertilizers, the single largest end use for sulfur.
 Other key uses include rubber processing, cosmetics, and pharmaceutical applications.
 Sulfur’s importance to industrial economies and its relative ease of transportation have made it a commodity of major international interest.
 It is derived as a by-product from operations such as petroleum refining, tar sands recovery, heavy oil and natural gas processing, and from coking and metallurgical plants.

 In the medium to long term, sulfur supply will be affected by the emergence of abundant shale gas.
 An increase in shale gas production could lead to a decrease in production from current sulfur sources, resulting in lower production from oil and natural gas sources.
 This could lead to increased prices.
 However, increasing extraction from poorer-quality gas and crude oil, along with oil sands production, is expected to lead to increased sulfur production, mitigating the supply situation.
 Additionally, with stringent standards coming into force in Asia on low-sulfur gasoline and diesel, along with IMO regulations on bunker fuel sulfur content, sulfur production may increase.
 Bunker fuel demand has been growing at around 3% per year for quite some time, and an increase in bunker fuel consumption with minimal sulfur content could increase sulfur availability.
 Total demand, however, is not expected to change.
-Sulfur content in bunker fuels used in seaborne vessels will be reduced to 0.5% in 2020, significantly lower than the current level of 3.5%.
+Sulfur content in bunker fuels used in seaborne vessels has been reduced to 0.5% starting in 2020, significantly lower than the earlier level of 3.5%.